docupike/docs/docs/admin/servereye.md

 ---
-title: servereye configuration
+title: servereye integration
 description: Admin basics for using the servereye Add-on in Docupike
 lang: en
 ---

-## servereye with docupike
+# servereye integration

 The servereye Add-on is designed to synchronize all data from servereye to docupike.
 The Add-on is passed ready configured.

 ## Overview

--   Add-on configuration is not needed
+-   No Add-on configuration is needed
--   The synchronization is executed 3 times a day
+-   Synchronization occurs multiple times a day
--   The synchronization can be triggered manually
+-   Manual synchronization triggering is possible
 -   Customer companies are synchronized as tenant
--   User are synchronized as user
+-   Users are synchronized as individuals
--   User are assigned to tenant/s
+-   Users are assigned to tenant/s
--   Each user is assigned to group "servereye reader"
+-   Each user is assigned to the "servereye reader" group
--   The group "servereye reader" is only permitted to read data
+-   The "servereye reader" group is only permitted to read data
 -   Objects are synchronized for each tenant
 -   Categories are synchronized for each Object

 ## Login

 This gives you an oversight how-to login for the first time.<br>
-You can access your docupike.cloud instance with the following URL schema:
+Access your docupike.cloud instance using the following URL schema:

 ~~~
 https://<your_subdomain>.docupike.cloud/
 ~~~

-Point your Web browser to the Web UI of docupike to see the login screen:
+Navigate to the Web UI of docupike to view the login screen:

+You can log in either through servereye or by using your username and password.
+This grants you access to the default tenant, which is not associated with any specific customer.

 [![Login screen](../img/screenshots/admin/servereye/login.png)](../img/screenshots/admin/servereye/login.png)

 [helpdesk]: mailto:help@docupike.com

-You can log in either through servereye or by using your username and password.
-This will grant you access to the default tenant, which is not associated with any specific customer.

 !!! info "No default login"
     docupike has no default login.
-Instead, during the installation the first individual user will be created automatically.
+Instead, during installation, the first individual user will be created automatically.
 This user has the admin role with all rights and permissions.

 !!! info "Reset password"
-    If you forgot your password or simply need to change it, you can use the `Reset Password` Button on the login Screen.
+    If you forget your password or need to change it, use the `Reset Password` button on the login screen.

-After the login you will find a, with servereye, synchronized docupike.
-The servereye Add-on is already configured and does not need any further configuration.
+After logging in, the servereye Add-on is already configured and does not need further setup.
+It also automatically performs synchronization of the servereye data.

 ## Rights in docupike

-As admin you have the capability to view all tenants and configure docupike.
+As an admin, you can view all tenants and configure docupike.

-However, synchronized users possess only the rights to view their designated tenant, **with permissions limited to reading all objects and categories**.
+However, synchronized users only the rights to view their designated tenant, **with permissions limited to reading all objects and categories**.
 You have the option to assign create, edit and additional [permissions](rights-and-permissions.md) as needed.

 ## Tenants